Desynq/DontFreeze/README.txt

 By default, the MDK is configured to use the official mapping names from Mojang for methods and fields in the Minecraft codebase.
 These names are covered by a specific license.
-All modders should be aware of this license, if you do not agree with it you can change your mapping names to other crowdsourced names in your build.gradle.
+All modders should be aware of this license, if you do not agree with it you can change your mapping names to other crowdsourced names in your define.gradle.
 For the latest license text, refer to the mapping file itself, or the reference copy here: https://github.com/MinecraftForge/MCPConfig/blob/master/Mojang.md

 Additional Resources: